wbobeirne/lnconf-2019-workshop/README.md

 # Chicago BOB Lightning App Workshop

-This is the code for the Bitcoin & Open Blockchain meetup in Chicago.
+This is the code for the [Lightning workshop for the Bitcoin & Open Blockchain meetup in Chicago](https://www.meetup.com/Bitcoin-Open-Blockchain-Community-Chicago/events/261694584/).
 If you weren't attending there, hopefully there will be a video at some point you can follow along with.
 If you're interested in learning to make Lightning apps though, I suggest you check out the [Lightning App Tutorial blog post series](https://medium.com/p/4a13c82f3f78) I put together that this is based off of.

 If you are here at the meetup, welcome!
 I'm looking forward to building some cool stuff with you.